touhidta/COM109-CW2/README.md

 - **Confirmation Modal**: After submitting a reservation, a confirmation modal appears, confirming the details and thanking the user for their booking.
 - **Mobile Responsive**: The site is fully responsive, offering an optimal experience on both desktop and mobile devices.
 - **Smooth Scrolling Navigation**: Smooth scroll functionality for seamless navigation between sections (Home, Menu, Reservation, About, and Contact).
-- **Social Media Links**: Links to social media platforms such as Facebook, Instagram, and Twitter.
+- **Social Media Links**: Links to social media platforms such as Facebook, Instagram, and TikTok.
+- **Customer Reviews**: A section for customers to submit reviews with ratings and feedback, along with a dynamic display of existing reviews.
+- **Toggleable Review Form**: The review form is hidden by default and can be revealed with a button click for a cleaner interface.
+- **Featured Dishes Section**: A section displaying popular dishes with images, descriptions, and ratings.
+- **Scroll-to-Top Button**: A button that appears after scrolling down, allowing users to quickly navigate to the top of the page.

 ## Technologies Used

 - **HTML**: Structure of the website with semantic elements.
 - **CSS**: Styling of the website with modern techniques such as Flexbox and CSS Grid.
 Responsive design principles to support all screen sizes.
-- **JavaScript**: Used for dynamic menu population, form validation, and handling the mobile menu toggle.
+- **JavaScript**: Used for dynamic menu population, form validation, handling mobile menu toggle, displaying customer reviews, and adding the scroll-to-top functionality.
 - **FontAwesome**: Icons for the hamburger menu and social media links.
+- **LocalStorage** (Optional): For storing customer reviews temporarily on the client-side.

 ## Installation